milan-stefanik/FlyHigh/README.md

 * Debug mode in app.py needs to be switched off (i.e. debug=False) in app.py
 * env.py containg required secrets needs to be included in .gitignore file so as the secrets are not exposed

+To run locally, repository can be cloned directly into the chosen editor by pasting `git clone https://github.com/milan-stefanik/FlyHigh.git` into terminal.
+To cut ties with this GitHub repository, `git remote rm origin` shall be used.
+Python3 and all python packages listed in requirements.txt need to be installed.
+It is recommended to install required python packages and run the application in virtual environment.
+Environment variables need to be set before running the application.

+## Futher Development
+Thanks to Flask Blueprint, FlyHigh blog application is easily scalable and modular.
+This allow adding other functionalities in the future.

+Following functionalities could be added in the future:
+* Post comment section allowing readers to leave a comment under each post.
+* Full text search.
+* Implementation of post tags and post categories.

 ## Credits